overviewer/Minecraft-Overviewer/docs/index.rst

 Introduction
 ============
-The Minecraft Overviewer is a command-line tool for rendering high-resolution maps of Minecraft worlds.
+The Minecraft Overviewer is a command-line tool for rendering high-resolution maps of Minecraft Java Edition worlds.
 It generates a set of static html and image files and uses Leaflet to display a nice interactive map.

 The Overviewer has been in active development for several years and has many features, including day and night lighting, cave rendering, mineral overlays,